 The only way to ensure the project’s success lies in agility and making appropriate adjustments to changes and challenges during a project, as seen in this blog post.
 While strong leadership skills can help a project manager succeed, they also benefit the project team.

-Team members are more likely to the project manager is only able to handle a project to the limitations of his or her team.
+The project manager is only able to handle a project to the limitations of his or her team.
 Therefore, the team itself, the PMO, must reach a higher level of maturity and skill as well.

 Organizational Maturity Determines Success.

 If a project manager lacks a knowledgeable, proactive team, he or she will fail.
 In addition, a team lacking support from the project manager will fail.
 If neither party knows how to respond to crises, the project will fail.